 and are based on the idea of creating an environment where staff and customers are proud of their pub and want to keep coming back.

-Much as we would like to there is no way we can operate risk-free so please if you are vulnerable do NOT visit.
-We are making every effort we can but if you come to us you are accepting there will be a risk and for many people that could be life-threatening, so if you need to, please stay safe and come back when you can.
-Similarly, if you are showing any potential symptoms of coronavirus please self-isolate for at least 10 days and come back when you are feeling better.
+Much as we would like to there is no way we can operate risk-free.
+We are making an effort where we can but if you come to us you are accepting there will be a risk and for many people that could be life-threatening, so if you need to, please stay safe and come back when you can.
+Similarly, if you are showing any potential symptoms of coronavirus please self-isolate and come back when you are feeling better.

 We recommend that you read the rest of this document which outlines the key steps that we have put in place to improve the situation and make an informed decision about the level of risk you can personally take.

 The policy has been written in due consideration of numerous government and industry publications and is therefore based on the following:

 - Current evidence suggests that the virus spreads mainly between people who are in close contact with each other, for example at a conversational distance.
 The virus can spread from an infected person’s mouth or nose in small liquid particles when they cough, sneeze, speak, sing or breathe.
 Another person can then contract the virus when infectious particles that pass through the air are inhaled at short range (this is often called short-range aerosol or short-range airborne transmission) or if infectious particles come into direct contact with the eyes, nose, or mouth (droplet transmission).

 - The virus can also spread in poorly ventilated and/or crowded indoor settings, where people tend to spend longer periods of time.
 This is because aerosols can remain suspended in the air or travel farther than conversational distance (this is often called long-range aerosol or long-range airborne transmission).

 - People may also become infected when touching their eyes, nose or mouth after touching surfaces or objects that have been contaminated by the virus.